zentrocdot/LazyImageUpscaler/README.md

 ## To-Do

 <p align="justify">So far I integrated the possibility to compare two
 images with respect to there quality.
-I need a seperate independent tool, which is able to compare images from different soureces like Gimp and Rawtherapee with the original image.
-This is importent to compare the results of my interface with the state of the art software tools.</p>
+I need a separate independent Python tool, which is able to compare images from different sources like <i>Gimp</i>
+and <i>RawTherapee</i> with the original image.
+This is important to compare the results of my web user interface with the state of the art software tools.</p>

-<p align="justify">I have to check how to use e.g. the Stable Diffusion SD 1.5 model for upscaling.
-The stability AI upscaling models worked out of the box, the SD 1.5 not.</p>

 ## Free for Contributions

 <p align="justify">Due to a lack of time, I can only develop my tools
 in between.
 If anyone would like this tool to be developed further, the best way is to support me with a donation as mentioned below.
-Then I can
-    concentrate on these things and don't have to do anything else.</p>
+Then I can concentrate on these things and don't have to do anything else.</p>

+## General note

+<p align="justify">All company names, brands, brand names and trademarks
+mentioned in the text belong to their respective owners.
+This application is an independently developed software product by the author.</p>

 ## References